aswathylofyraj/SR_MOA/README.md

-# Systematic Review Screening with LLM Agents
+# Systematic Review Screening with Mixture of Agents

 This project automates systematic literature reviews using a pipeline of intelligent agents.
 It uses powerful LLM-based tools to search, screen, and review academic papers based on user-defined criteria.